-Three letters of recommendation regarding the prospective student's potential for doing graduate level work.
-Letters should be recommendations from professionals such as an undergraduate major advisor, current employer, school principal or others who are knowledgeable about the applicant’s ability to engage in graduate work in the desired program
+Three letters of recommendation regarding your potential for doing graduate level work.
+Letters should be recommendations from professionals such as an undergraduate major advisor, current employer, school principal or others who are knowledgeable about your ability to engage in graduate work in this certificate program

 The certificate program has selective admissions and may admit a limited number of students.
 Thus, meeting all formal criteria does not guarantee admission.